Who Decides Who Decides?

 How to start a group so everyone can have a voice!

-If you are in the USA or Euro-zone, support us by ordering through Sociocracy For All!
+Support us by ordering through Sociocracy For All!

 You can launch a new group in 3 meetings and establish shared power and self-management!